Feeling Daring? Want Something Delicious and Dangerous? The Irish Car Bomb!

 Mix, Mingle & Marvel: 5 Essential Secrets to Crafting Cocktails That Wow!
 This free printable guide is waiting for you; all you have to do is subscribe to my mailing list.

-First, pour the Irish Whiskey into a shot glass until the glass is half full.
+First, pour the Irish Whiskey into a shot glass to the halfway point.

 Add the Baileys to the Irish Whiskey until the shot glass is almost full.